mmagnus/EmacsOrgModeClockingXBar/README.md

 ![sc 2022-11-12 at 18 23 34](https://user-images.githubusercontent.com/118740/201486665-a53e8f4f-9450-4be4-953c-5571b30dd033.jpg)

 ## Emacs
-Setup for code for Emacs, add this line to your `~/.emacs.el`:
+Setup the code for Emacs, add this line to your `~/.emacs.el`, in my case:

 	(load-file "/Users/magnus/workspace/OrgModeClockingXBar/OrgModeClockingXBar.el")

 ## Python script
-Test the Python setup:
+Test if the Python setup can read the file and show a clocked-in task:

 	➜  OrgModeClockingXBar git:(main) ✗ /Users/magnus/workspace/OrgModeClockingXBar/OrgModeClockingXBar.py
 	[0:12] (orgmode: time bar)